 Just like that, we’re through Tennessee.
 What the heck?
 We had to spend nearly a month in Michigan and then Tennessee gets less than a week?
 Anytime a plotted course requires almost a month in Michigan but less than a week in Tennessee, obviously something’s really wretched.
-We had planned to drag things out with a cruise up the Tennessee to Chattanooga, but the river conditions and Fall Rendezvous don’t allow it.
+We’d planned to drag things out with a cruise up the Tennessee River to Chattanooga, but the river conditions and Fall Rendezvous suddenly make that plan less appealing.
 So we’ll park at Joe Wheeler State Park until after the Rendezvous.
 But first we have to get to Joe Wheeler.
 But first we had to say our final goodbyes to Second Wave before they steamed off south.

 Lewis and Terri of the Tennessee Belknaps arrived last night to cruise with us a couple of days and then shuttle us up to their house in Chattanooga.
 Actually Ooltewah.
 Silent L. That means Ankars.
 Yum yum.